FluffyBullet/exertFitness/README.md

 - [References](#references)
 ********************
 ## <u>Introduction</u>
 This website is created for my friend Egle Ratkeviciute, who is expanding and advertising services of personal training for people within Coventry City, United Kingdom.
-To offer a unique service for Egle's clientell and utilize my requirement of Project 2 for my Level 5 diploma through Code Instistute.
+To offer a unique service for Egle's clientele and utilize my requirement of Project 2 for my Level 5 diploma through Code Institute.
 The websites requirements will need to display a friendly/approachable service with listings of capabilities and benefits offered to the user.

 As a service tool, the website will include a feature to track and plan their calories intake.
-Offering a unqiue benefit over local competition.
+Offering a unique benefit over local competition.

 ## <u>Research</u>
 1. characteristics of personal trainers
     * Routine
-        1. For personal trainers to optimize their clients muscle growth, a schedule is created with the client for type of excersizes, daily routine and removal of bad-habits.
+        1. For personal trainers to optimize their clients muscle growth, a schedule is created with the client for type of excercises, daily routine and removal of bad-habits.
             1. This feature can be met with an "objectives" chart or progression feedback at a later stage of the website application.
     * Consumption
         1. A huge impactor to personal training and gaining muscle is the balance of consumption.
 A Healthy maintenance of weight and muscles requires Women to consume approximately 2,000 calories per day and Men to consume 2,500 calories per day.<br>